Print on demand: Predecessors

-These advantages reduce the risks associated with publishing books and prints and can result in increased choice for consumers.
-However, the reduced risks for the publisher can also mean that quality control is less rigorous than usual.

-Other publishing

-Digital technology is ideally suited to publish small print jobs of posters (often as a single copy) when they are needed.
-The introduction of ultraviolet-curable inks and media for large-format inkjet printers has allowed artists, photographers and owners of image collections to take advantage of print on demand.

-For example, UK art retailer King and McGaw fulfills many of its art print orders by printing on-demand rather than pre-printing and storing them until they are sold, requiring less space and reducing overheads to the business.
-This was brought about after a fire destroyed £3 million worth of stock and damage to their warehouse.

-Service providers

-The introduction of POD technologies and business models has created a range of new book creation and publishing opportunities.
-There are three main categories of offerings.

 Self-publishing authors

 POD creates a new category of publishing (or printing) company that offers services, usually for a fee, directly to authors who wish to self-publish.
 These services generally include printing and shipping each individual book ordered, handling royalties, and getting listings in online bookstores.
 The initial investment required for POD services is less than for offset printing.
 Other services may also be available, including formatting, proofreading, and editing, but such companies typically do not spend money for marketing, unlike conventional publishers.
 Such companies are suitable for authors prepared to design and promote their work themselves, with minimal assistance and at minimal cost.
 POD publishing gives authors editorial independence, speed to market, ability to revise content, and greater financial return per copy than royalties paid by conventional publishers.
-Self publishing also helps authors share their message with the world without waiting in line for a traditional publisher's approval.